esorkun/Albelli/README.md

 # Web API Development by Using the Three-layer Architecture (C#)

-"This code is a sample code for web API development and prepared for 'Albelli .NET Software Engineer Technical Assignment'."
+"This code is a sample code for Web API development and prepared for 'Albelli .NET Software Engineer Technical Assignment'."

 Source of the Assignment : https://github.com/albumprinter/dotnet-engineer-assignment